Harmmike/Pomodoros/README.md

 # Pomodoros

 A simple app to keep track of time and help me stay consistent on projects/study.
+Initially this will be a Console app using the timer class and the beep function.
+Later, I would like to change this into a web app with a database to keep record of what's been done.

 1. Decide on the task to be done.
 2. Set the pomodoro timer (typically for 25 minutes).